 - Visit a library which subscribes to JALIA to read the journal.

-- Subscription to JALIA is offered through Routledge/Taylor and Francis - read more information.
+- Subscription to JALIA is offered through Routledge/Taylor and Francis - read this for more information.

-- If you are an ALIA Institutional Member, there is a generous discount offered on the annual subscription of JALIA.
+- If you are an ALIA personal Member, there is a generous discount offered on the annual subscription of JALIA.